Episode 47: 5 Challenges To Effective Workplace Health Programs

 At Satori, we help employees learn how to manage their mental health, and help them return to the same productivity levels – if not more improved – than before the pandemic.
 We tackle mental health differently than occupational health medicine does.
 We come at it from a system’s approach, empowering their personal development.
 By helping staff attend to their personal goals, we’re igniting their passion for life again.

-Here are the top workplace challenges and barriers to the effective implementation of workplace health and wellness programs in your hospital.
+5 challenges and barriers to the effective implementation of workplace health and wellness programs

 #1.
 Poor communication